FlankaLanka/ai-math-tutor/memory-bank/activeContext.md

 ## Current Work Focus

-**Post-Phase 3**: Core tutoring features complete.
-All major functionality implemented:
+**All Major Features Complete**: Full-featured tutoring system with advanced UI capabilities:
 - ✅ Image upload with OCR (GPT-4 Vision)
 - ✅ Reference image display in UI
 - ✅ Contextual awareness for AI (image in conversation history)
+- ✅ Whiteboard with drawing tools and image overlay
+- ✅ Whiteboard snapshots sent to AI for visual context
+- ✅ Voice interface with OpenAI TTS and Web Speech API STT
+- ✅ Animated avatar with speaking animation synced to audio
 - ✅ Answer validation with LLM-as-judge
 - ✅ Stuck detection and hint escalation
 - ✅ Output filtering to prevent direct answers
 - ✅ Strict validation rules for all problem types
 - ✅ LaTeX rendering in all relevant places
+- ✅ LaTeX to speech conversion for TTS
-- ✅ Optimized image handling (no duplicate sends)
+- ✅ Optimized image handling (compression, no duplicate sends)

 ## Next Steps (Immediate)